 obtain other verifications as needed and approve the SNAP case within standard time frames, if eligible, and

 ensure the client has an EBT card

 Claiming certain expenses such as shelter, utility costs and medical expenses is optional.
 Although these expenses, if verified, may increase the amount of SNAP benefits, if they are not verified the SNAP case can be approved without them.
-Always remember with the elderly and/or disabled that it is important to explore possible medical deductions.
+Always remember to explore possible medical deductions with elderly and/or disabled clients

 Noncitizen does not Meet Disability Standard